GA River of Words

 River of Words Teacher Resources

 The free ROW Teacher's Guide contains information on Georgia's watersheds and ways to incorporate science, poetry, art and service learning into the classroom.
 The guide offers tons of activities to support the program through journaling, observation, poetry writing, and artistic exercises.
-Request a free printed and bound version or Download this pdf file. download a PDF
+Request a free printed and bound version or download (PDF, 9.66 MB) a PDF